The Hessian polynomial and the Jacobian ideal of a reduced hypersurface in $\mathbb{P}^n$: Regularity of for hypersurfaces in singular in codimension one

 The betti table (see \cite{Eis2}) for the $\Z$-graded minimal free resolution for $M(f_{6,13})$ is

 Note that the bound on $d$ is achieved.
 To save space we have replaced large empty stretches in the table with an unlabelled row beginning with {\tt :} \end{ex}

 {\bf Closing Remarks and Questions}: Theorem~\ref{Codim1SurfReg} illustrates that the additional algebraic structure of multigraded hypersurfaces provides leverage to obtain interesting results on the regularity of $M(f)$, and we are working on a sequel to this paper to investigate this question.
-We thank Carlos D'Andrea for pointing out references \cite{Spo} and \cite{Vasc} to us.
+We thank Carlos D'Andrea for pointing out references \cite{Spo} and \cite{Vasc} to us, and an anonymous referee for helpful comments.
 Computations in {\tt Macaulay 2} \cite{EGS} and {\tt Singular} \cite{DGPS} provided evidence for our work.